 In the Media

-The media uses television programs, movies, books, music, and even video games as instruments to bring individuals into a world like that of Walt Disney’s Cinderella story.
+The media uses television programs, movies, books, music, and even video games as instruments to bring individuals into a world like that of Walt Disney’s Cinderella.
 However, Walt Disney is not the only proponent of fairy tales about everlasting happiness.
-Modern day Cinderella stories are being fed to viewers through movies like Ella Enchanted and even Shrek.
+Modern-day Cinderella stories are being fed to viewers through movies like Ella Enchanted and even Shrek.

 In Sexton’s poem, the Cinderella story is quite different from the fairy tale portrayed by the media.
-Walt Disney’s version of the Cinderella story, one of the most popular and renowned fairy tales promulgated by the media and popular culture, has a fantasy world full of whimsical characters enveloped in magic.
-In contrast to the popular Disney film, Sexton’s version of the Cinderella story details an unpleasant reality containing superficiality, gruesome violence, and death.
+Walt Disney’s version of Cinderella, one of the most popular and renowned fairy tales promulgated by the media and popular culture, has a fantasy world full of whimsical characters enveloped in magic.
+In contrast to the popular Disney film, Sexton’s version details an unpleasant reality containing superficiality, gruesome violence, and death.

-Entertainment is only a form of escapism and Sexton seemed to be well aware of that fact.
-Perhaps that is why she chose to mock the Cinderella story in her poem.
-Many individuals are being fed a false reality and Sexton seemingly wanted her readers to see the unrealistic downfall of a happily-ever-after life.
+Entertainment is only a form of escapism, and Sexton seemed to be well aware of that fact.
+Perhaps that is why she chose to mock certain popular interpretations of Cinderella in her poem.
+Many individuals are being fed a false reality, and Sexton seemingly wanted her readers to see the unrealistic downfall of a happily-ever-after life.